corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/mgm-onboarding.md

 To set up the TLS key pair and certificate for the cluster:

-1. Create a TLS key pair at the P2P cluster-level by running this command:
+1. Create a TLS key pair at the P2P cluster level by running this command:
    {{< tabs >}}
    {{% tab name="Bash"%}}
    ```shell